 Prep for the Big Game at the Sun Bowl Fan Fiesta

 Although you’re here for the game itself, there’s far more to the Sun Bowl than what happens on the field.
-It all kicks off at the Sun Bowl Fan Fiesta., a free and fun-for-the-whole-family event held at the Judson F. Williams Convention Center from 3 – 9 p.m. on Sunday, Dec.
-30. Listen to bands and mariachi players, watch dance groups and magicians and check out the battle of the bands from both universities.
-There will even be free balloon animals and face painting for younger football fans, as well as inflatable and interactive games.
+It all kicks off at the Sun Bowl Fan Fiesta, a free and fun-for-the-whole-family event held at the Judson F. Williams Convention Center from 3 – 9 p.m. on Tuesday, Dec.
+31. Listen to bands and mariachi players, watch dance groups and magicians and check out the battle of the bands from both universities.
+There will even be free balloon animals and face painting for younger football fans, as well as 12 inflatable and interactive games you can play (with the purchase of a $5 wrist band).
 Take in all the pregame festivities and you’ll be ready for all the action of the Sun Bowl.

 Pregame at the Visit El Paso Tailgate Party